huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                  We appoint time three times per year to meet for information, feedback and discussions on how to develop the services in HUNT Cloud to better elevate science.
+                  We all meet three times per year for information, feedback and discussions on how to develop our services to better elevate science.
 We call these gatherings Tings.
                 </v-col>
               </v-row>
               <v-row dense>